John Avlon

-John Phillips Avlon (born January 19, 1973) is an American journalist and political commentator.
-He was a senior political analyst and anchor at CNN, and was the editor-in-chief and managing director of The Daily Beast from 2013 to 2018.
+John Phillips Avlon (born January 19, 1973) is an American journalist, author, and political commentator.
+He was a senior political analyst and anchor at CNN until 2024, and was the editor-in-chief and managing director of The Daily Beast from 2013 to 2018.

 Prior to that, he was a columnist and associate editor for The New York Sun, and chief speechwriter for former Mayor of New York City Rudy Giuliani.
 He has written four books.

 In 2024 he unsuccessfully ran for the U.S. House of Representatives in New York's 1st congressional district, losing to Republican incumbent Nick LaLota.

+He currently hosts a video substack and hosts “How to Fix It,” a podcast for The Bulwark.

 Early life and education

 Avlon was born in 1973 in New York City to Dianne Alexander (née Phillips) and John Jeffrey Avlon, a lawyer and real estate executive with companies in Charleston, South Carolina, and New York City.
 He is of Greek descent, and his grandparents were immigrants.
 He was educated at Milton Academy, an independent preparatory school in Milton, Massachusetts.
 He is a childhood friend and schoolmate of Matthew Pottinger.
 He earned his BA from Yale University and an MBA from Columbia University.